maxklein1992/Cat-API/README.md

 In this project we use the Cat Api in multiple ways:

-- You can get a random image of a cat.
+- To get a random image of a cat.
-- You can search on bread names and get access to much information about that breed.
+- To search on bread names and get access to different kind of information about a breed.
+- To create favorite breeds.
-- And you can make breeds your favorite and remove a breed from your favorite list.
+- To remove a breed from the favorite list.

 ## Getting started